Lindow Woman: Chemistry of bog bodies

-Sphagnum moss affects the chemistry of nearby water, which becomes highly acidic relative to a more natural environment (a pH of roughly 3.3 to 4.5).
+Sphagnum moss affects the chemistry of nearby water, which becomes highly acidic relative to a more natural environment (a pH of roughly 3.3–4.5).
 The concentration of dissolved minerals also tends to be low.
 Dying moss forms layers of sediment and releases sugars and humic acids that consume oxygen.
 Since the surface of the water is covered by living moss, water becomes anaerobic.
 As a result, human tissues buried in the bog tend to tan rather than decay.